Chukwuka-E/RestApI/README.md

 # Note-Taking API
+## Note this has the tasks of the first day we started rest api to the third week of rest API . so please if you are looking for any of the weeks tasks its in the link/ files .
+Thank you 😊😊

+## Lets get back to explaining
 This is a simple note-taking API built with Node.js, Express, and TypeScript.
 It allows users to create, retrieve, update, and delete notes.

 ## Features